isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 will be in violation of the HCSA.</p>
 <p><strong>Licence Conditions for EAS and MTS under the HCSA</strong>
 </p>
-<p>MOH has developed Licence Conditions (LCs) for Licensees of EAS and MTS
+<p>To further ensure safe service provision, MOH has developed Licence Conditions
-under the HCSA to ensure safe service provision.
+(LCs) for Licensees of EAS and MTS under the HCSA.
 The EAS LCs and MTS LCs outline the mandatory requirements for operating an EAS or MTS and are applicable alongside the relevant regulations under the HCSA, including the Healthcare Services (General) Regulations, Healthcare Services (Emergency Ambulance and Medical Transport Service) Regulations, and Healthcare Services (Advertisement) Regulations.</p>